-- Overall, we rate The Foundation for Economic Education (FEE) Right-Center biased based on left leaning views regarding social issues and far right views pertaining to economics.
-We also rate them Mixed for factual reporting based on not supporting the consensus of science regarding climate change.
+- Overall, we rate The Foundation for Economic Education (FEE) Right-Center biased based on left-leaning views regarding social issues and far-right views on economics.
+We also rate them as Mostly Factual in reporting rather than high due to not fully supporting the scientific consensus regarding climate change.

 Funded by / Ownership

 The Foundation for Economic Education is a nonprofit 501(c)(3).
 They fully disclose their finances on the website.
-According to the left leaning watchdog Sourcewatch, Fee has connections to the Koch Brothers.
-Further, the Least Biased Public Integrity also ties this organization to the Koch Bothers via funding.
+According to the left-leaning watchdog Sourcewatch, Fee has connections to the Koch Brothers.
+Further, the Least Biased Public Integrity also ties this organization to the Koch Brothers via funding.

 Analysis / Bias

-Overall, we rate The Foundation for Economic Education (FEE) Right-Center biased based on left leaning views regarding social issues and far right views pertaining to economics.
-We also rate them Mixed for factual reporting based on not supporting the consensus of science regarding climate change.
-(D. Van Zandt 7/14/2016) Updated (4/30/2019)
+Overall, we rate The Foundation for Economic Education (FEE) Right-Center biased based on left-leaning views regarding social issues and far-right views on economics.
+We also rate them as Mostly Factual in reporting rather than high due to not fully supporting the scientific consensus regarding climate change.
+(D. Van Zandt 7/14/2016) Updated (11/04/2022)

 Last Updated on September 1, 2023 by Media Bias Fact Check